nobrains21/WIIIUI-VoidUI/README.md

 Feel free to bash me for leaving some unfinished stuff here and there.

 # Known issues:
-- the chat bar goes as hight as 83, making it any higher will break the left vertical line.
+- the chat bar goes as high as 83, making it any higher in the settings will break the left vertical line.
+I dont know how to make it longer.
 - middle bar looks like it was built out of small pieces. layed down on top of each other.
 The mod stiches them together like that.
 I think this could be fixed later, after the next update for WIIIUI